 Workplace action learning

-Workplace action learning can be a vastly successful means of developing people and teams.
-An experiential learning technique used in the UK since the 1940′s.
-It has been shown to help improve performance and be a means of deepening experience in short periods of time.
-Action learning is conducted in a set or a team of people.
-Members can come from similar type jobs or roles within an organisation, or be members of a specific team with a variety of roles.
+Workplace action learning an experiential learning technique used in the UK since the 1940s can be a vastly successful means of developing people and teams.
+It is a means of deepening experience and improving performance in short periods of time.
+Conducted in a set or a team of people, members can come from a similar type of jobs or roles within an organisation.
+Alternatively, members can be from a specific team with a variety of roles.

 Drawing on members experiences and learning within the workplace: Action learning is an excellent and powerful way to accelerate experiential learning.
 The motto of learning from others mistakes and successes is paramount here.
 It has a clear system of enquiry and solution.
 Members will present or bring their challenges, problems or questions to the set.
 The rest of the set will challenge and bring observation to the issues raised, broadening and developing ideas.
 The set will go away and take action on the issue.
-The outcome of the action taken will be assessed and discussed.
-Best practice may be agreed on.
-Further action may be taken to integrate the solution into the organisational infrastructure, depending on the issue.
+Further opportunities to report back learning or best practice will be built into the sessions.

-Involving employees in projects is a great way to accelerate experiential learning, in areas of work outside of their day to day job role can help to increase experience in a short space of time.
+Involving employees in projects is a great way to accelerate experiential learning, Opportunities to learn in areas of work outside of their normal job role can help to increase experience in a short space of time.
 Depending on their usual job specification, the type of project they might be involved in can be specifically chosen to enhance knowledge, skills and interpersonal skills.

-Project membership will bring the employee into contact with people outside of their usual remit, and expose them to problems, issues and challenges the day job simply might not give them access to in a short space of time.
+Project membership will bring the employee into contact with people outside of their usual remit.
+It will expose them to problems, issues and challenges the day job simply might not give them access to in a short space of time.

 Helps employees to: